-2. Mix: Use this setting when you’re mixing ingredients together, like making a cake batter or pancake mix.
+2. Mix: Use this setting when you’re mixing ingredients together, like making a cake batter in blender or pancake mix.

 3. Chop: The perfect setting for chopping up vegetables and fruits into small pieces.

-4. Puree: Use this setting to make smoothies, soups, and sauces.
+4. Puree: Use the puree setting to make smoothies, soups, and sauces.

 5. Pulse: The pulse setting is a quick way to chop vegetables and other ingredients.
 The pulse should be used for small batches of food, while the smoothie setting should be used for larger quantities

 A blender tamper is a special piece of equipment that blends ingredients in a food processor or blender.